IT Trends 2026 – Agentic AI, Cloud, Security & Enterprise Digitalization

 Outlook: Data residency and regulatory control are becoming strategic decision criteria.

-Automation will reach a new level in 2026.
+Automation is reaching a new level in the wake of IT Trends 2026.
 Instead of individual automated tasks, completely integrated process chains are created.

 AI analyzes, decides and triggers processes, while RPA systems take over the execution.